-The RBI RNA Scholars Program is a training opportunity for current CU Anschutz graduate students whose research is primarily focused on RNA.
-RNA Scholar awards provide 1-year of stipend support and a small discretionary fund; click here for more information regarding program application and selection.
+The RBI RNA Scholars Program was a training opportunity for current CU Anschutz graduate students whose research primarily focused on RNA.
+RNA Scholar awards provided 1-year of stipend support and a small discretionary fund.

-RBI RNA Scholars are accomplished students who have completed two years of research in their PhD thesis lab, have passed their comprehensive exam, and show outstanding promise toward advancing RNA biology.
-All RBI RNA Scholars commit to enhancing their academic progress by attending and actively participating in RBI-sponsored events.
-In addition, RNA Scholars present their research at RBI-hosted seminars, chalk-talks, and Colorado RNA Club’s Evenings with RNA.
+All RBI RNA Scholars were accomplished students who had completed two years of research in their PhD thesis lab, passed their comprehensive exam, and show outstanding promise toward advancing RNA biology.
+Read more about our scholars by selecting the year-by-year tabs.

 Project Title: Interrogating the transcriptional network of immunomodulatory drug resistance evolution in multiple myeloma